Council Tax discounts

 Unoccupied but furnished property

-However if a person liable for Council Tax has to live elsewhere to carry out their job, and this is a requirement within their terms of employment, a 50% discount may be given on the unoccupied property.
-This discount only applies to properties in England, Scotland and Wales.
+However, if a person is liable for Council Tax and has to live elsewhere as a requirement of their employment, a 50% discount may be given on their unoccupied but furnished home

 Disabled relief discount